-In this guide we'll walk through everything you need to know, and make sure you are as prepared as possible for your call center manager interview.
+In this guide we'll walk through everything you need to know so you are as prepared as possible for your interview, and also to hit the ground running and as you onboard into your new role.

 Topics we're covering: